Glenn Ferguson: Records

+Nicknamed "Spike", during his playing career, he started out playing for Fisher Body in Dundonald, playing in the Northern Amateur Football League as a teenager.
+He caught the eyes of Ards and signed for them in 1987.
+In 1990, he joined Glenavon and went on to win the 1997 Irish Cup with them.

-Nicknamed "Spike", during his playing career, he played for Ards and Glenavon before joining Linfield in January 1998 for an Irish League record transfer fee of £55,000; this record was surpassed with Jamie McGonigle's move to Crusaders in August 2019 for £60,000.
+Ferguson signed for Linfield in January 1998 for an Irish League record transfer fee of £55,000; this record was surpassed with Jamie McGonigle's move to Crusaders in August 2019 for £60,000.

 He is Linfield's top scorer in European competition with 5 goals: Ferguson opening his European account with a consolation goal as Linfield were beaten 5–1 at the Makario Stadium in the 1998–99 UEFA Cup.
 The following week he netted again in the home leg.
 Ferguson netted twice against FC Haka in the 2000–01 UEFA Champions League and his fifth and final goal in European competition was against Stabæk Fotball in the 2002–03 UEFA Cup.

 On 1 December 2006, he scored his 226th goal for Linfield, which took his career total to 476, making him the third highest scorer in the history of the local game, behind only Jimmy Jones and Joe Bambrick.

 On 2 February 2008, during the CIS Cup Final, Ferguson came off the bench with 20 minutes remaining with Linfield trailing 2–1 to Crusaders.
 He scored twice in the last five minutes to turn around the match.
 Linfield won 3–2.
 These were his 500th and 501st goals in Irish Football, and his 250th and 251st for Linfield.
 On 9 February 2008 he became the all-time top goalscorer in the Irish Cup with two strikes against Bangor.
 Ferguson scored his 277th goal in his 500th game for Linfield in a 4–1 win over Coleraine on 13 December 2008.

 Ferguson was released by Linfield in May 2009, having scored 285 goals in 515 appearances for the club.
 He signed for Lisburn Distillery, where he would finish his career.

 On 28 August 2010, he played his 1,000th senior match in Northern Ireland – in Lisburn Distillery's 2–1 win over Newry City.
 Ferguson made his final career appearance on 30 April 2011, playing for Lisburn Distillery in their 4–3 home win over Cliftonville.